ketech-org/ketech-org.github.io/terms-of-service.md

 Nothing in these Terms limits liability that cannot be excluded under law (such as liability for death or personal injury caused by negligence, or fraud).

----

 ## 11. Indemnity

 You agree to indemnify and hold harmless K&E from and against any claims, damages, losses, liabilities, and expenses (including reasonable legal fees) arising from your use of the Apps or violation of these Terms.

----

 ## 12. Children and Parental Guidance

 Because the Apps are intended for both children and adults:

-- Parents/guardians should supervise children’s use and help them understand safe device and purchasing practices.
+- Parents/guardians should supervise children's use and help them understand safe device and purchasing practices.
-- In-App purchases are optional and can be restricted using Apple’s Screen Time / parental controls.
+- In-App purchases are optional and can be restricted using Apple's Screen Time / parental controls.

----

 ## 13. Apple-Specific Terms